Top Tourism Sites and Tour Places in Gojal Upper Hunza Pakistan

 Click to Zoom..
 Altit Fort

-Altit Fort, a historical landmark almost 1100 years old, is located on a big rock in Altit town in the Hunza valley, Gilgit-Baltistan at a distance of 5 km from Hunza Valley on the bank of the Hunza River.
-It was the old residency of Rulers of Hunza before Baltit Fort and it is also considered as the oldest building in Gilgit-Baltistan.
+Altit Fort, a historical landmark almost 1100 years old, is located on a big rock in Altit village in the Hunza valley at a distance of 5 km from Karimabad on the bank of the Hunza River.
+It was the old residency of Rulers of Hunza before Baltit Fort, and it is also considered as the oldest building in Gilgit-Baltistan.

 Read about Altit Fort